Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Materials and Methods

-To improve the representation ability of the extracted features, many researchers designed multiple networks to capture more features ~\citep{li2021multi, xu2024mef}. \citet{huo2024hifuse} constructed a three-branch hierarchical multi-scale feature fusion network that integrates global and local features.
-In our work, to improve the representation ability of the extracted features, we employ a hierarchical multi-scale feature extraction strategy using EfficientNetB4 and ResNet34.
-Feature maps extracted from specific layers of these networks are combined to form a multi-scale representation.

 The EfficientNetB4 network processes the input image $x$ through a series of Convolutional blocks.
 Feature maps extracted from EfficientNetB4 Block 3 and 4 have spatial sizes of $28 \times 28$ and $14 \times 14$, respectively.
-Similarly, the ResNet34 network processes the input through a series of residual layers, with feature maps extracted from ResNet Layer 2 and 3 having spatial sizes of $28 \times 28$ and $14 \times 14$, respectively.
+Similarly, the ResNet34 network processes the input through a series of residual layers, with feature maps extracted from ResNet Layers 2 and 3 having spatial sizes of $28 \times 28$ and $14 \times 14$, respectively.
+From the corresponding depth of both networks, multi-scale features are extracted to preserve scale consistency.
 These feature maps are denoted as,